-A partial load heating system is defined as a prioritized, first stage heat pump system installed alongside a supplemental, second stage heating system for the purpose of providing heating.
+a supplemental, second stage heating system for the purpose of providing heating.
 The supplemental heating system may be either the existing system or a new system.
 A partial load system has a total system heating capacity that satisfies <90% of the BHL at design conditions.

-If a proposed Category 4 Custom Space Heating Applications or Category 6 Custom Hot Water Heating Applications project is a partial-load heating system, the project application must include an explanation as to:
+If a proposed Category 4 Custom Space Heating Applications or Category 6 Custom Hot Water Heating Applications project is a partial-load heating system, the project application must include an explanation as toensure that: